ElisabettaGrandi/cyberSecProject/home.md

 .../fi/?page=file:///var/www/html/DVWA/hackable/uploads/shell.jpeg&cmd=ip%20a
 ```
 which is composed from:
-- `file://`, the beginning of the format "File URI scheme", which is a specific format of URI, used to specifically identify a file on a host computer; with this format, PHP understands that it has to access directly the local filesystem in order to search for the resource and forward it to the `include()` function; in addition, this beginning string is needed because of the DVWA File Inclusion restrictions;
+- `file://`, the beginning of the format "File URI scheme", which is a specific format of URI, used to specifically identify a file on a host computer; with this format, PHP understands that it has to access directly the local filesystem in order to search for the resource inside of it; in addition, this beginning string is needed because of the DVWA File Inclusion restrictions;
 - `/var/.../shell.jpeg`, the absolute path to the injected image file created and uploaded before;
-- `cmd=`, the query parameter that would be considered from the script we injected in the image;
+- `cmd=`, the query parameter that would be expected from the script we injected in the image;
-- `ip a`, the Linux command that will return the ip address of the machine; spaces are filled with %20 since it is the URL encoding code for the space character, to avoid wrong behaviors of the HTTP request.
+- `ip a`, the Linux command that will return the ip address of the machine; spaces are encoded with %20 (URL encoding), to avoid wrong behaviors of the HTTP request.

 After loading this webpage, the content of the file will be seen on the screen: in the first few raw image bytes will be located the result of the command `ip a`, as showed in the picture below: